 In some real effort task experiments where information is given about the performance of others, there is evidence of a much stronger form of conformism.
 It seems people adjust their behaviour in ways that conform to what others do.
-The high performers ease off and the low performers redouble their efforts (e.g. see Falk and Ichino, 2006, and Abeler et al., 2011,).
-This is a case where it seems individuals have a preference for conformity and so their behaviour follows that of others when information about what others are doing.
-Give them a different reference point and they all might have behaved differently.
+The high performers do not improve significantly.
+It is the low performers who redouble their efforts with the result that performance becomes closer among the group (e.g. see Mas and Moretti, 2009, less clearly but impressionistically in Falk and Ichino, 2006, because there is no statistical test of significance for different performers, and also Abeler et al., 2011, where in a different context, the mode of behaviour in a group shifts with the reference point).
+This is a case where it seems individuals have a preference for conformity, possibly because they value status, in this instance, that comes from behaving in accordance with the norm of 'reasonableness' within their group (e.g. see Bernheim, 1994).
+Give them a different reference point and they all might have behaved differently (as in Abeler et al., 2011).
 As a result, with such a preference for conformity, it is hard to maintain that individuals have exogenously given preferences in the way that is required for preference satisfaction to be the basis of a welfare standard.